Xentro/FS19_GameExtension/Readme.txt

 Website:  Xentro.se
 E-mail:   Marcus@xentro.se

-For bugs you can report them here and I will look into them in due time. https://github.com/Xentro/FS19_GameExtension/issues
+For Suggestions or bugs you can report them here and I will look into them in due time. https://github.com/Xentro/FS19_GameExtension/issues